Making a School Storybook

-I’ve almost completed the latest of the STORIES4SCHOOLS’ books and here you can see some of the process of taking it from the original work by the children to becoming their final book.
+Here you can see some of the process of taking the original work by children to becoming their final book.

-Once complete, the written stories are sent to me by email and the illustrations arrive in a pile of paint, glue and crayons 🙂
+Once complete, the written stories are emailed over and the illustrations arrive in a pile of paint, glue and crayons 🙂

-Once copy-edited the stories are stripped of all formatting and then placed onto the pages of the book.
-This is the stage that the layout begins to be planned and decisions are made about where to place page breaks and deciding which stories lend themselves to double-page spreads.
+After copy-editing the stories are stripped of all formatting and then placed onto the pages of the book.
+This is the stage that the layout begins to be planned and decisions are made about where to place page breaks and which stories lend themselves to double-page spreads.

 The next part can be tricky as it involves ensuring the text is as clear as possible while showing as much of the illustrations as possible.
-To achieve this the colours and sizes of the drawings are tweaked so too are the text and titles.
+To achieve this the colours and sizes of the drawings are tweaked along with the text and titles.

-When this has been completed for every story, we have our first draft and this is sent to the school to check for errors and changes.
+When this has been completed for each story, the first draft is complete and this is sent to the school to check for errors and changes.

 When all changes are complete and everyone is happy, the next stage is to create a book cover.
 This is usually inspired by the title of the book and for this book a selection of work by children in every year group was combined to make the final cover image.

-You can find more details and get involved at www.stories4schools.com
+You can find more details about STORIES4CHANGE and register your school here.